dev-annuranjan/full_stack_notes/React/Full Stack LLD_ React-1_ Introduction to React_ JSX, Props, lists.md

             return <h1>Hello {name} Thanks Babel :) is {age} old and works as {occupation} </h1>;
         }
-        // a method in REACTDOM -> puts the retruned HTML from componente in root element ReactDOM.render(<HELLO age = {35} occupation = {"mentor and SDE "}></HELLO>, document.getElementById("root"));
+        // a method in REACTDOM -> puts the returned HTML from component in root element ReactDOM.render(<HELLO age = {35} occupation = {"mentor and SDE "}></HELLO>, document.getElementById("root"));
     </script>
 </body>